Internet censorship in China: WeChat

 WeChat is the dominant social media and messaging app in China, and is also the most popular messaging application for most Chinese nationals staying overseas.
 Though subject to state rules which saw individual posts removed, Tech in Asia reported in 2013 that certain "restricted words" had been blocked on WeChat globally.
 A crackdown in March 2014 deleted dozens of WeChat accounts, some of which were independent news channels with hundreds of thousands of followers.
 CNN reported that the blocks were related to laws banning the spread of political "rumors".

 The state-run Xinhua News Agency reported in July 2020 that the CAC would conduct an intensive three-month investigation and cleanup of 13 media platforms, including WeChat.

 SSL protocols

 In March 2020, China suddenly started blocking websites using the TLS (Transport Layer Security 1.3) and ESNI (Encrypted Server Name Indicator) for SSL certificates, since ESNI makes it difficult if not impossible to identify the name of a website based on the server name displayed in its SSL certificate.
 Since May 2015, Chinese Wikipedia has been blocked in mainland China.
-This was done after Wikipedia started to use HTTPS encryption, which made selective censorship more difficult.
+This was done after Wikipedia started to use HTTPS encryption, which made selective censorship more difficult (see also Wikimedia blockade in mainland China).

-VPN protocols

-Beginning in 2018, the Ministry of Industry and Information Technology (MIIT) in conjunction with the Cyberspace Administration Commission (CAC) began a sweeping crackdown on all VPN providers, ordering all major state owned telecommunications providers including China Telecom, China Mobile and China Unicom to block VPN protocols with only authorised users who have obtained permits beforehand to access VPN's (provided they are operated by state-owned telecommunications companies).
-In 2017 Apple also started removing all VPN apps from Apple app stores at the behest of the Chinese government.